jaglima/spark_ts/README.rst

-This module is a free Python package tools supporting Pyspark for time series treatment of big data in Climate research.
+This module is a free Python package tools supporting Pyspark for time series treatment and exploration of big data in Climate research.

-This README file is intended primarily for people interested in working with the spark_ts source code available in dd https://github.com/jaglima/spark_ts
+This README file is intended primarily for people interested in working with the spark_ts source code available in https://github.com/jaglima/spark_ts

 This package is open source software made available under GNU license.